robintsunny/StudyGuideNotes/misc.md

 }
 ```
 This will apply a small bit of content, hidden from view, after the parent element which clears the float.

+### Explain how using context differs from mapping over children to give implicit props